thatkide/lydia/README.md

 - Add a new API account, fill in the required info and click "Create Account"
 - The next page has two pieces you need.
 "API Key" and "Secret"

+Third is Bugsense
+- Go go https://www.bugsense.com and sign up.
+You can use your existing Google account
+- Once signed up you wil get your API key